 Each theme here is modern and up-to-date with the latest version of WordPress.
-They’re also mobile-friendly and look great on all devices.Here are my top picks for best freelancer WordPress themes for 2020.
+They’re also mobile-friendly and look great on all devices due to their responsive design.

 1. Vangard by Edge Themes (Themeforest)

 Vangard is a flexible WordPress theme made for freelancers and small studios.
-It’s got a premium quality design that will help raise the profile of your brand, and lots of customization options.
+It’s got a premium quality design that will help raise your brand profile and lots of customization options.

-Vangard comes with WooCommerce support, so you can include a store on your website.
+Vangard comes with WooCommerce support so that you can include a store on your website.
 You can also use WooCommerce for processing sales of services you offer too.
-In addition, Vangard has shortcodes for adding cool dynamic content into your posts and pages, widgets for social feeds, and built-in sliders.
+Vangard has shortcodes for adding cool dynamic content into your posts and pages, widgets for social feeds, and built-in sliders.

 The Ark is an incredibly customizable multipurpose WordPress theme.
 It comes with over 300+ pre-built pages and dozens of components for creating your own templates and layouts.

-While this theme isn’t made precisely for freelancers, I wanted to include as a highly flexible option.
-You can absolutely create a site for your freelancing business with this theme, but you can also create tons of other websites too making it the perfect choice for anyone who plans on making more sites.
+While this theme isn’t made precisely for freelancers, I wanted to include it as a highly flexible option.
+You can absolutely create a site for your freelancing business with this theme, but you can also create tons of other websites, making it the perfect choice for anyone who plans to make multiple sites.

-The number of options included in this theme are truly too numerous to cover here.
-The Ark comes with a page builder and loads of other built-in features that allow you to make your own pages.
+The number of options included in this theme is truly too numerous to cover here.
+The Ark comes with a page builder and loads of other built-in features that allow you to make your own pages and beautiful portfolios.
 Armed with dozens of customizable site elements and a drag-and-drop page builder to reorder them in any manner, you can create whatever you can imagine with The Ark.